viveknathani/viveknathani.github.io/src/static/markdown/LISTS.md

 ### video games

-Some video games that I have really liked.
+List of video games that I have played along with the number of hours it took me to complete them.

-1. far cry 6
+1. far cry 6 (~30 hours)
-2. left 4 dead 2
+2. left 4 dead 2 (~12 hours)
-3. superhot
+3. battlefield 3 (~8 hours)